idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/stabilization.md

 | Diffusion | <span style="color:green">minimal</span> | <span style="color:red">maximal</span> | <span style="color:green">minimal</span> |

 !alert note
-The Kuzmin-Turek stabilization is new and users are strongly encouraged to experiment with it and report their findings to the moose-users gmail group to iron out any problems and so we can collectively gain experience.
+The Kuzmin-Turek stabilization is new and users are strongly encouraged to experiment with it and report their findings to the moose-users google group to iron out any problems and so we can collectively gain experience.